FlissLips/RADARNotes/ElectroOptics.md

 ### Problems with EO
 - **Limited range** (10-20km)
-- **Can't work in all weathe**r, particularly water, as it absorbs the infrared radation/visible light
+- **Can't work in all weather**, particularly water, as it absorbs the infrared radation/visible light

 ### Airbone EO - Basic Principle of Operation
 - Better precision than RADAR, as it uses a beam to provide good resolution